How to Get a Mortgage When You’re Self Employed

 Check your conventional loan eligibility.
 Start here

-The Federal Housing Administration insures FHA mortgages.
-These loans are often best for low-credit and first-time home buyers due to their lenient requirements.
+The Federal Housing Administration insures FHA mortgages, which can be an attractive option for business owners seeking a self-employed mortgage.
+This type of mortgage is often best for low-credit and first-time home buyers due to their lenient requirements.

 To qualify for FHA financing, you need only: